hensel-f/MAGDiff_experiments/readme.md

 # MAGDiff: Data Set Shift Detection on Deep Learning Models.
 ## Readme on how to run the experiments.

-You may find the python requirements in the file requirement.txt.
+You may find the python requirements in the file `requirements.txt`.

 ### Please follow these instructions to run the experiments: